NG-ZORRO/ng-zorro-antd/components/message/doc/index.en-US.md

 ### Global Configuration

 You can use `NzConfigService` to configure this component globally.
+Please check the Global Configuration chapter for more information.

 | Argument | Description | Type | Default |
 | -------- | ----------- | ---- | ------- |